 The Company currently manages its capital structure and makes adjustments to it, based on cash resources expected to be available to the Company, in order to support its future business plans.
-As at June 30, 2019, excluding provisions and obligations related to long term debt and lease obligations, the Company had working capital of \$3,881,286, compared to \$3,600,997 at December 31, 2018.
-Working capital, including provisions and obligations related to long term debt was \$1,428,947 at June 30, 2019, compared to \$1,279,966 at December 31, 2018.
-The increase in working capital in the current year was due primarily to cash acquired as part of the reverse takeover acquisition as well as cash generated from operations, offset by scheduled debt repayments.
+As at September 30, 2019, excluding provisions and obligations related to long term debt and lease obligations, the Company had working capital of \$2,815,826, compared to \$3,600,997 at December 31, 2018.
+Working capital, including provisions and obligations related to long term debt was \$314,766 at September 30, 2019, compared to \$1,279,966 at December 31, 2018.
+The decrease in working capital in the current year was due primarily to cash used for scheduled debt repayments.

-Cash used in operations of the Company was \$571,456 for the three months ended June 30, 2019, compared to \$nil for the same period in 2018.
-The cash flows from operations in the current year period was primarily a result of revenues earned from the DTI business, offset by repayments of trade payables and taxes.
+Cash provided by operations of the Company was \$470,916 for the three months ended September 30, 2019, compared to \$1,597,047 for the same period in 2018.
+The cash flows from operations in the current year period was primarily a result of revenues earned from the DTI business, offset by payments of interest and taxes.
+Cash provided in the prior period was mainly due to an expansion of accounts payable due to agreed deferrals of payments of commissions and fees related to the equity offering.

-Cash used in financing activities for the three months ended June 30, 2019 was \$1,467,091, compared to \$nil for the three months ended June 30, 2018.
-Cash used in the 2019 period primarily relates to scheduled debt repayments and repayments against the operating line, offset by exercises of stock options and warrants.
+Cash used in financing activities for the three months ended September 30, 2019 was \$436,121, compared to cash provided by financing of \$32,383,832 for the three months ended September 30, 2018.
+Cash used in the 2019 period primarily relates to scheduled debt repayments offset by draws against the operating line, whereas cash provided by financing activities in the 2018 period relate primarily to proceeds from the equity offering and debt financing in connection with the acquisition of DTI.

-Cash provided by investing activities was \$3,375,403 for the three months ended June 30, 2019, compared to \$nil for the three months ended June 30, 2018.
-Cash from financing activities in the current year period relates primarily to the cash acquired in the reverse takeover acquisition as well as proceeds from redemption of short term investments.
+Cash used in investing activities was \$81,030 for the three months ended September 30, 2019, compared to \$31,635,251 for the three months ended September 30, 2018.
+Cash from financing activities in the current year period relates to purchases of property and equipment, whereas cash used in the 2018 period primarily relates to the acquisition of the DTI business.

 The Company's plan of operations in the next twelve months is to satisfy short-term debt obligations, while expanding its product line, sales channels and geographic markets.
 The Company's operations will be funded primarily from working capital and cash generated from operations.
-As a result of the acquisition of DTI in July 2018, the Company expects to generate positive cashflow on a quarterly basis.
+As a result of the acquisition of DTI in 2018, the Company expects to generate positive cashflow on a quarterly basis.
 As the business is not capital intensive, operations will not require the Company to raise additional cash through equity or debt issuances.
 Additional capital may be required should the Company decide to pursue acquisitions, however, any such transactions are expected to increase cashflow and are not expected to impact operating cash requirements.
 Management reviews the capital management approach on an ongoing basis and believes that this approach is reasonable given the current state of financial markets.
 In the case of uncertainty over the ability to raise funds in current or future economic conditions, the Company would manage capital by minimizing ongoing expenses and has access to an operating line of credit for day-to-day requirements.